Generic selectors

 DISCUSSION

 Subglottic stenosis can occur secondary to insults such as trauma, inflammation, or infection.
 Symptoms can vary from cough with expectoration to severe dyspnea and stridor.
 It causes severe morbidity to the patient and in most cases will have to undergo tracheal resection and anastomosis.
 Tracheal resection and anastomosis, the surgery itself carries a lot of risk elements and can even end up in catastrophic complications.[4]
-An anesthesiologist has to maintain patient’s airway and ventilation in the same anatomical space in which the surgeon operates.
+An anesthesiologist has to maintain the patient’s airway and ventilation in the same anatomical space in which the surgeon operates.
 This is called shared airway anesthesia.
 One may have to depend on different strategies such as monitored anesthesia care, mask ventilation, supraglottic airway, insufflation with spontaneous breathing, and jet ventilation for the safe conduct of the case.[5,6]

 In the present case, the child had developed subglottic stenosis in the postoperative period after cardiac surgery.
 The child was ventilated only for 2 days after surgery but still had to suffer the morbidity.
-The etiology behind the development of tracheal stenosis may be some trauma in the presence of coagulation abnormalities in cyanotic heart diseases such as TOF, the ischemia to the subglottic tissue by reduced perfusion during cardiopulmonary bypass, and/ or the trauma caused by crying and fighting of the child while being with the endotracheal tube.
+The etiology behind the development of tracheal stenosis may be some trauma in the presence of coagulation abnormalities in cyanotic heart diseases such as TOF, the ischemia to the subglottic tissue by reduced perfusion during cardiopulmonary bypass, and/or the trauma caused by crying and fighting of the child while being with the endotracheal tube.
 The stenosis might have been of a lesser degree without clinical manifestation at first discharge from the hospital.
 Subsequently, the scar might have increased to a significant stage to cause stridor.
 The typical presentation of noisy breathing with tachypnea and tachycardia without fever pointed toward an airway obstruction, which could rightly be diagnosed using imaging modalities.
 Upper airway surgeries are always challenging for the anesthesiologist.
 In this case, spontaneous ventilation was maintained until we could secure an airway device for effective ventilation.

 CONCLUSION